Nesta

 The Innovation

-There is extensive economics literature that indicates that prizes can be an effective tool for spurring innovation and investment, particularly in instances where market failures make private returns to investment smaller than social returns.
-At the same time, aquaculture has grown rapidly in the past decades and can play a major role in satisfying the nutritional needs of the growing middle-income group, while also meeting the food security needs of the poorest.
-Nesta, in collaboration with the University of Sterling and Forum for the Future, planned to design a ‘Challenge Prize’ in Aquaculture for Global Development, which would address market failures and accelerate innovation in aquaculture in India and Bangladesh.
+Nesta, in collaboration with the University of Sterling and Forum for the Future, planned to design a ‘Challenge Prize’ in Aquaculture for Global Development to address market failures and accelerate innovation in aquaculture in India and Bangladesh.
+This built on extensive economics literature at the time which indicated that prizes could be an effective tool for spurring innovation and investment, particularly in instances where market failures made private returns to investment smaller than social returns.
+At the same time, aquaculture had grown rapidly in the past decades and could play a major role in satisfying the nutritional needs of the growing middle-income group, while also meeting the food security needs of the poorest.

 Our Investment

-GIF investment covered the design phase for a Challenge Prize in Aquaculture for International Development, which resulted in a launch-ready incentive prize.
-This included research on market failures, stakeholder mapping and analysis, prize prototyping, and final prize design.
+GIF’s grant of USD239K supported Nesta with the design phase for a Challenge Prize in Aquaculture for Global Development to result in a launch-ready incentive prize.
+Work included research on market failures, stakeholder mapping and analysis, prize prototyping, and final prize design.

 Nesta in numbers